API Command: check_health

 Contains a string showing the status of the last data sync.
 If failover is not configured, this element is not returned.

 HTTP Status Check

-In addition to using the API command above, you can use https://access.example.com/check_health to check the health of an appliance.
+In addition to using the API command above, you can use https://access.example.com/check_health to check the health of a B Series Appliance.
 This returns an HTTP status of 200 if the probe is successful and 500 (Server Error) if not.
 While you will see a simple human-readable message showing success or failure, no other data is exposed.